Risk, Credibility, and Justification:

 I have been working as a marine ecologist on the BC coast for close to 2 decades.
 I have a Masters Degree in Zoology; and extensive experience in both field data collection and spatial and statistical analyses.
 I have published peer-reviewed, scientific articles on the habitat of BC’s marine mammals, and on the importance of nearshore ecosystems.
 I understand many of the components of these systems, and have a good understanding of how the system works.

-In my statement, I’ve decided that rather than repeat numbers you no doubt have in more formal submissions, I will try to synthesis for you what resonates most with me.
 I will emphasise the risks this project presents to Canada’s Pacific Coast, and why this coast has such value to Canadians.
 I will explain why I doubt the proponent’s ability to effectively reduce and mitigate those risks, and I will question the economic justification of the project, and argue that any such infrastructure expansions will actually undermine Canada’s long-term economic interest.

 The proposed Northern Gateway pipeline crosses 2 huge mountain ranges where there is real winter.
 Avalanches and landslides are not uncommon.
 This in and of itself seems pretty daunting, and you have a submission detailing these risks to the pipelines themselves, and the challenges for access If there is a ruptured pipe.
 Especially in winter, it may take days to reach a leak.
 By then, the effectiveness of any clean-up is likely to be minimal.